-- Turn the House/Coach Battery Disconnect switch OFF and then ON again.
-This will, in many cases, reset power to the slideout system. - The house battery may be low on charge.
-Plug in the external power cord (shoreline), start the engine, or start up the generator (if equipped).
-This may assist slideout room operation. - The chassis battery may be low on charge.
+- Turn the Chassis Battery Disconnect switch OFF (leave off for 20 seconds) and then turn ON again.
+This will, in many cases, reset power to the slideout system. - The chassis battery may be low on charge.
 Press and Hold the Battery Boost switch (located on the dash) while pressing the interior slideout control switch.
-This momentarily connects the house batteries to assist in slideout room operation. - The circuit breaker may be tripped.
+This momentarily connects the house batteries to assist in slideout room operation.

+• The circuit breaker may be tripped.
 The circuit breaker, labeled "Slideout Power" is located on a panel on an interior wall of the passenger side storage compartment just behind or ahead of the entrance door.